ori-ui/ori/README.md

-# Ily
+# Ori
-Ily (pronounced "ellie") is a reactive ui framework for creating native applications for rust.
+Ori is a reactive ui framework for creating native applications for rust.

 ## Examples
 A [`calculator`](examples/calculator.rs) made with ori.